 Contemporary Art Practice, Duncan of Jordanstone College of Art & Design

-Helen’s PhD thesis ‘The Gendered Economic and Symbolic Values in Contemporary British Painting’ was co-supervised by the Royal College of Art.
-Her first monograph Women Can’t Paint was published by Bloomsbury to great acclaim in 2020: Women Can’t Paint is held in the permanent research collections of the V&A, the Met (New York), MoMA (NY), Baltic, Tate Britain, the Museums Association, and many other international institutions.
+Helen's PhD thesis 'The Gendered Economic and Symbolic Values in Contemporary British Paintin' was co-supervised by the Royal College of Art.
+Helen’s work Women Can’t Paint is held in the permanent research collections of the V&A, the Met (New York), MoMA (NY), Baltic, Tate Britain, the Museums Association, and many other international institutions.
 Women Can’t Paint is also in the Top 25 USA academic bestsellers for art and design (Library Journal 2021).

 Doctoral candidate: Ms Cat Dunn

 Intersectionality, Feminisms and Marginalised Groups through Curatorial Practice

 University of Dundee students will join some of the art world’s leading voices to discuss the medium’s role in ending violence against women.

 Cultural identity and how it relates to physical land is at the centre of one student’s Fine Art project accompanying hundreds of others in the University of Dundee’s Art, Design and Architecture Graduate Showcase 2021

 The career of one of Scotland’s most beloved painters will be celebrated by the nation’s next generation of artists at an event hosted by the University of Dundee.